wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 ## **Installation**

 First, we will start to install a virtual environment.
 A virtual environment will be like a storehouse for all our packages.
-We are using Linux so go to cmd and type virtualenv vonenv
+We are using Linux so go to cmd and type `virtualenv vonenv`

 This will create a new virtual environment called vonenv.
-Activate it by typing source/vonenv/bin/activate
+Activate it by typing `source/vonenv/bin/activate`

 ### **Installing Django**

 We will use Django as our app framework.
-Install Django by typing pip install Django.
-You can specify the version using == and giving the version name.
+Install Django by typing `pip install Django`.
+You can specify the version using `==` and giving the version name.

 ### **Installing Django Rest Framework**

-Type pip install Django rest framework
+Type `pip install Django rest framework`

-Also, install python scheduler by typing pip install scheduler.
+Also, install python scheduler by typing `pip install scheduler`.

 ### **Installing Django corsheaders**